dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ---

-You will receive invoices by email for various charges incurred throughout your billing cycle, like your DNSimple subscription renewal, domain registrations, certificates and other [one-time charges](#one-time-charges).
+You will receive invoices by email for various charges incurred throughout your billing cycle, like your DNSimple subscription renewal, domain registrations, certificates and other [purchases](#purchases).

 ## Explanation of your invoice